terrakok/Cicerone/README.md

     }
 };
 ```

-Navigator can be also provided by a Fragment to control switching of the Views inside the Fragment.

 ## Navigation commands
 This commands set will fulfill the needs of the most applications.
 But if you need something special - just add it!